LLNL/LaunchMON/README.md

 The following is the simplest way to configure, build and install the LaunchMON package from the source checked out from this repo.

+If you are building from a distribution, skip step (2).

 (1) `cd` into the root directory of this package

 (2) Bootstrap the package: